TRC - Transitions of Care Patient

 - The planned admission documentation or preadmission exam must clearly pertain to the denominator event.

-- Documentation that the member or the member’s family notified the member’s PCP or OCP of admission.
+- Documentation that the patient or the patient’s family notified the patient’s PCP or OCP of admission.

 - Documentation of notification that does not include a date when documentation was received or accessible to PCP or OCP.

-- Documentation which only references Provider sending the member to the ED.
+- Documentation which only references Provider sending the patient to the ED.

 Receipt of Discharge Information:

-Documentation sent to the member’s PCP or OCP must include dated evidence of receipt of discharge information on the day of discharge through 2 days after the discharge (3 days total).
+Documentation sent to the patient’s PCP or OCP must include dated evidence of receipt of discharge information on the day of discharge through 2 days after the discharge (3 days total).
+Evidence that the information was integrated in the appropriate medical record and is accessible to the PCP or ongoing care provider on the day of discharge through 2 days after discharge (3 total days) meets criteria.

 Note: Patients transferring from a hospital to a skilled nursing facility or other inpatient setting require notification of discharge from the skilled nursing facility or other inpatient setting.
-This dated notification is required in the outpatient chart along with the below information in order to close the HEDIS gap.
+This dated notification is required in the outpatient chart along with the below information within the required timeframe of 3 days total in order to close the HEDIS gap.

 Discharge information may be included in, but not limited to, a discharge summary, summary of care record, or located in structured fields in an EMR.